 Choosing Your Implants

-Women who opt for one-stage reconstruction will also have implant choices.
+Women who opt for direct-to-implant reconstruction will also have implant choices.
 There are three basic types of implants used for this procedure:

 Saline implants consist of silicone shells that are filled with sterile saline water after placement into the breast tissue.
 These were the first implants to be introduced and continue to be used today.
 Advantages to saline include smaller incisions and the ability to customize the size to the precise proportions and desired results of each patient.
 There is a risk of the implant leaking, which could change the appearance of the breast quickly and require replacement.